wp-plugins/note/readme.txt

 Note was created so you could visualize the look & feel of your copy in the context of your website's design.
 The best way to experience Note is - do it live.

-= When will you other features in Note? =
+= When will you support other features in Note? =

 We're happy to take your feedback at [https://conductorplugin.com/contact/](https://conductorplugin.com/contact/).